Trace and Kunneth formulas for singularity categories and applications: Introduction

+Note that this result is peculiar to singularity categories: it is false if we replace $\Sing$ by $\Coh$.
+Also notice that $\B$ is defined as the convolution dg-category of a derived groupoid, and is an object in derived algebraic geometry that \emph{cannot} be described within classical algebraic geometry.
+Finally, we prove that $\Sing (X_s)$ is smooth and proper (i.e. saturated) over $\B$, for any $X$ regular scheme, endowed with a flat, proper and generically smooth map to $S$.
+This fact is well-known in characteristic zero (see, for instance, \cite{pre}) but is, in our opinion, a deep and surprising result in our general setting. \\Smoothness and properness over $\B$ is one half of the properties needed to apply the trace formula to $\Sing (X_s)$ over $\B$.
+Note that, without further hypothesis, it is not true that $\Sing (X_s)$ is also admissible (with respect to $r_{\ell}$).\\

-In his seminal 1987 paper \cite{bl}, S. Bloch introduced what is now called Bloch's intersection number $[\Delta_X,\Delta_X]_S$, for a flat, proper map of schemes $X \longrightarrow S$ where $X$ is regular, and $S$ is a henselian trait $S$.
+Our fourth and final main result is a \emph{categorical version of Bloch's Conductor formula for unipotent monodromy} (section 5).\\ In his seminal 1987 paper \cite{bl}, S. Bloch introduced what is now called Bloch's intersection number $[\Delta_X,\Delta_X]_S$, for a flat, proper map of schemes $X \longrightarrow S$ where $X$ is regular, and $S$ is a henselian trait $S$.
 This number can be defined as the degree of the localized top Chern class of the coherent sheaf $\Omega^1_{X/S}$ and measures the ``relative'' singularities of $X$ over $S$.
 In the same paper, Bloch introduced his famous \emph{conductor formula}, which can be seen as a conjectural computation of the Bloch's intersection number in terms of the arithmetic geometry of $X/S$.
-It reads as follows.
+It reads as follows.\\